molgenis/molgenis-emx2/docs/cat_cohort-data-manager.md

 This document explains how to submit the 'source variables' + 'mappings from source variables to target variables' into the Data Catalogue.
 Expected users of this 'how to' are data managers within the cohorts.
 This document assumes you have received login details for upload of your cohort.

-#### Define variable metadata using the *CohortDictionary* template
+#### Define variable metadata

-The *CohortDictionary template* consists of multiple sheets.
+We use the [*Cohortdictionary template*](https://github.com/molgenis/molgenis-emx2/blob/master/docs/resources/CohortDictionary.xlsx) to define variable metadata.
+The [*CohortDictionary template*](https://github.com/molgenis/molgenis-emx2/blob/master/docs/resources/CohortDictionary.xlsx) consists of multiple sheets.
 Each sheet corresponds to a table in the Data Catalogue (Figure 1).The columns in the sheet correspond to columns in the table concerned.
 This document describes how to fill out each of the sheets and their columns.
 A column with an asterisk (\*) after its name is mandatory, i.e., it should contain values for the system to accept a data upload.
 Note that there is no sheet for *AllSourceVariables*.
 This table is a generic listing of all variables entered for the cohort; it shows *SourceVariables_ and *RepeatedVariables* in one table.

 It is good practice to try out adding a few variables to the template first and see whether your upload succeeds.
 To upload the metadata to the Data Catalogue see the section [*upload template*](https://github.com/molgenis/molgenis-emx2/blob/master/docs/resources/CohortDictionary.xlsx) to the [*Data Catalogue*](https://data-catalogue-staging.molgeniscloud.org).